 The movement has also fundamentally changed the makeup of many global stock indices.
 For example, if we look at the S&P 500, in 1980, fossil fuel stocks comprised of more than 28% of the total index – in 2019, this number is approximately 5%.

 After divesting it is common for investors to look at how they can reinvest the capital elsewhere to profit from companies that compete with the fossil fuel industry.
-This could be through investing in the company shares or speculating on the future of the underlying asset with spread bets or CFDs.
-You can invest in shares through our share dealing service or speculate on the future of fossil fuel stocks by opening a live trading account.
+This could be through investing in the company shares or speculating on the future of the underlying asset with CFDs.
+You can invest in shares through our share trading service or speculate on the future of fossil fuel stocks by opening a live trading account.

 Divesting in gun manufacturers